-On 1 July 2010 new right to information legislation came into effect, replacing the former freedom of information law and provisions of the Local Government Act.
+On 1 July 2010, new right to information legislation came into effect, replacing the former Freedom of Information Act and provisions of the Local Government Act.

-The new law called Government Information (Public Access) Act 2009 or GIPA Act:
+The new Government Information (Public Access) Act 2009 or GIPA Act:

 - creates new rights to information that are designed to meet community expectations of more open and transparent government

 - encourages government agencies (including local councils) to proactively release government information.

 There are four ways in which Council information is made available to the public under the GIPA Act:

 Open Access Information is made available on Council's website and is available to view free of charge.
 Processing fees in accordance with Council’s adopted fees and charges (pdf - 13.3 MB) will still be imposed upon requests to produce hard copies of the information.